initKmix -- A Novel Initial Partition Generation Algorithm for Clustering Mixed Data using k-means-based Clustering: Experiments and Results

 \section{Experiments and Results}

-We implemented the \textit{initKmeans} in Java (JDK 1.8).
-For performing cluster ensemble, the Octave implementations of the cluster ensemble algorithms were used \cite{clusterensemblelink}.
-A minor modification was made in the clustering ensemble implementation such that the method considered only HyperGraph Partitioning Algorithm and Meta-CLustering Algorithm based on the maximum average normalized mutual information \cite{Strehl} (the third algorithm Cluster-based Similarity Partitioning Algorithm \cite{Strehl} was not considered as it has quadratic complexity with respect to number of data points).
-The proposed algorithm was tested on four pure categorical datasets and five mixed datasets.
-All the datasets had predefined classes.
-Those class labels were taken as ground truth.
+We implemented the \textit{initKmix} and the KMCMD algorithm \citep{AmirLipika2007} using Java JDK 1.8.
+To perform cluster ensemble step, the Octave implementations of the cluster ensemble algorithms were used \citep{clusterensemblelink}.
+A minor modification was made to the clustering ensemble implementation such that the method only considered HyperGraph Partitioning Algorithm and Meta-CLustering Algorithm based on the maximum average normalized mutual information \citep{Strehl}.
+The \textit{initKmix} algorithm was first tested on a simulated mixed dataset, then on four pure categorical datasets and five mixed datasets downloaded from UCI repository \citep{Dua:2019}.
+All these datasets have predefined class and class labels, which were taken as ground truth.
 The number of the desired clusters was set to the number of the classes.
 The clustering accuracy was computed against the ground truth.
-Each cluster was mapped to a distinct class such that the following expression \cite{AmirLipika2007} had the maximum value;
+Each cluster was mapped to a distinct class so that the following measure \citep{AmirLipika2007} had the maximum value;

 Where $G_i$ is the number of data points correctly assigned to a class.